Our Research Team

 M.S.
 Research Assistant

-Kobe joined the lab in Spring 2021 and cataloged the UCO Museum of Natural History’s Ichthyology Teaching Collection.
-In Fall 2021, he began his M.S. research investigating the role of genetic identity on population dynamics of Smallmouth Bass in a hybrid zone.
+Kobe joined the lab in Spring 2021 and worked as an undergraduate field technician in our lab.
+Kobe’s M.S. thesis research investigated the role of genetic identity on population dynamics of Neosho Bass and non-native Smallmouth Bass in a hybrid zone.
+He graduated in 2023 and is currently a Ph.D. student at the University of Southern Mississippi.

 Landon Smith